 - Work, go to school, or volunteer outside of Jubilee for a minimum of 20 hours per week

-- Have 3 months continuous sobriety for those with a history of addiction, and agreement to remain clean and sober while in the program (Jubilee prohibits use of alcohol/drugs on or off site while in the program)
+- Practice sobriety while in the program (Jubilee prohibits use of alcohol/drugs on or off site while in the program)

 - Participate in shared community responsibilities, including household chores